BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !img("zcell044.png")

 Head up to the daycare and surf to the west.
-Here's a **Treecko** who will fight you in exchange for a GourmetTreat!
+Here's a **Treecko** who will fight you in exchange for a Gourmet Treat!

 **ZCell 045: Sheridan Village**